sarazalabany/sarazalabany.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 Our Mission'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        At TactoRead, our mission is to harness the power of embedded systems and human-centered design to create accessible, impactful technologies for the real world.

+        As research scientists with a strong academic foundation and a deep passion for innovation, we’re driven by a single question:
+        How can technology better serve people, especially those often left out of mainstream solutions?

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        We combine rigorous research with practical engineering to explore how tactile interfaces, intelligent systems, and assistive devices can reshape learning, communication, and inclusion.
+Our work is rooted in both qualitative insights and quantitative methods, enabling us to deeply understand the evolving role of science and technology in society.

-        Please reach out to collaborate 😃
+        We're here to collaborate with researchers, developers, educators, and organizations, to build tools that matter.
+        Let’s work together to turn visionary ideas into meaningful, tangible outcomes. 😃
     design:
       columns: '1'
   - block: collection